• Skip to primary navigation

 I have my personal experience with leaked papers and re-exams.
 This happened during my 2nd PUC (XIIth) days in Bengaluru.
 This Board exam is crucial to every student (+family).
 This defines our career path.

 Our Chemistry paper had leaked a day before the exam.
 However, the Chemistry exam was held.
-Next, the Math paper too had leaked.
-Again, the Math exam too was held.
+Next, the math paper also leaked.
+Again, the Math exam was held.

-Then the government announced the re-exam for Math (but surprisingly, not Chemistry).
-We were upset and it was sheer torture to study all over again.
+Then, the government announced the re-exam for Math (but surprisingly, not Chemistry).
+We were upset, and studying all over again was torture.

-My friends and I came out OK through this ordeal but we still get shudders when we think back to those days.
-I must give full credit to the Karnataka government of that time to have conducted the CET in such a short time and in a very professional manner.
+My friends and I came out OK through this ordeal, but we still get shudders when we think back to those days.
+I must give full credit to the Karnataka government of that time for conducting the CET in such a short time and a very professional manner.

-On another topic, every year students in Karnataka go through a tough time during admissions to Engineering and Medical Colleges.
-Every year the management of these colleges and the Government have a tussle about seat sharing.
+On another topic, every year, students in Karnataka go through a tough time during admissions to Engineering and Medical Colleges.
+Every year, the management of these colleges and the Government have a tussle about seat sharing.
 This repeats every year without fail.
-The court needs to put an end to this uncertainty which we all have to go through every year.
+The court needs to end this uncertainty, which we must go through every year.

 Conclusion

-The media is projecting as though an exam paper leak has happened for the first time.
+The media is projecting that an exam paper leak has happened for the first time.
 Not true.
 Exam paper leaks have been happening for decades.
 Paper leaks have happened at the Center and in many states under the governments of all political parties.

-Digital media, social media, TV has been amplifying this a lot more.
-In a way this is good because all educational Boards (Center and in each State) will be on their toes.
-But the media giving a different narrative about the leak is wrong.
+Digital media, social media, and TV have amplified this much more.
+This is good because all educational Boards (Centre and in each State) will be on their toes.
+However, the media’s giving a different narrative about the leak is wrong.

 Students should stay away from any violent demonstrations.
-Political parties will try to make use of these situations, kids could get hurt in these demonstrations.
-Let the student wings of the political parties fight it out, please focus on your re-exam for now.
+Political parties will try to use these situations, and kids could get hurt in these demonstrations.
+Let the student wings of the political parties fight it out, and please focus on your re-exam for now.

 • Board exams in India are done, how to engage the kids?